"No human being should wake up thinking that they are not able to face the day."

 My teaching style is mainly Vinyasa Yoga and Pure Classical Pilates Method, but I tailor my classes and private sessions to each individual’s needs, goals and interests to bring them the most satisfying and rewarding class I can offer – one that will keep them interested in their practice and allow them to grow with it, but more importantly, HAVE FUN WITH IT!

-I believe that everyone can practice and benefit from Yoga and Pilates, and to that end I have also volunteered my time leading a weekly Yoga therapy program to patients suffering mild to moderate brain injury at JFK/Hartwyck @ Oak Tree in Edison.
-I have also led a Wheelchair Yoga program for residents at The Highlands (a Care-One facility in Edison).
+I believe that everyone can practice and benefit from Yoga and Pilates, and to that end I have volunteered my time leading a weekly Yoga therapy program to patients suffering mild to moderate brain injury at JFK/Hartwyck @ Oak Tree in Edison.
+I have also led a Wheelchair Yoga program for residents at The Highlands (a Care-One facility in Edison), Yoga for heart patients at Trinitas Regional Medical Center in Elizabeth and currently lead Yoga for special needs teens (Autism and Downs Syndrome) at The ARC of Union County in Mountainside.

 Animal rights and kind treatment of them is another cause I hold dear.
 I am constantly trying to help give a voice to animals that cannot speak for themselves, especially homeless and shelter pets.
 This effort has resulted in Happy Tails Yoga: an organization I've coordinated with two other yoga instructors that unites yoga teachers and students to benefit and stop animal cruelty and neglect (www.happytailsyoga.org).